intel/rmd-operator/README.md

 Should the post to RMD fail at this point, the reason for failure will be reflected in the RmdWorkload status.

 **Note:** It is important that the user always checks the RmdWorkload status after pod creation to validate that the workload has been configured correctly.

+## Cleanup

+To remove the RMD operator, related objects and workloads configured to RMD instances, complete the following steps.

+### Delete RmdWorkloads

+Delete RmdWorkload objects to allow the operator to perform workload removal from RMD instances:

+`kubectl delete rmdworkloads --all`

+**Note:** If an RmdWorkload has been created [automatically via the pod spec](#experimental-approach-for-use-with-the-cpu-manager), this RmdWorkload is a child of its corresponding pod.
+As a result, simply deleting this RmdWorkload will only result in the node agent reconciling the parent pod and the RmdWorkload will be recreated instantly.
+For this reason, pods that are parents of RmdWorkloads need to be deleted instead.
+This will result in the RmdWorkload being garbage collected by the operator and the workload will be removed from the relative RMD instance(s).

+### Delete All Remaining Objects

+`make remove`